How to Get the Best Deal on Homeowners Insurance

 The first thing you should do, especially if you already have a policy, is make sure you’re getting the best possible deal.

 Comparing insurance companies these days is a snap.
-Just click on either (or both) of these two new comparison tools.
+Just click on either (or both) of these new comparison tools.
 Both are unbiased, independent services that compare rates from lots of companies in one place, without a lot of manual input on your part and without annoying phone calls from agents.

 Neither service costs a dime and both will shop your existing coverage in minutes.
 If you don’t yet have a policy, these sites will help you find the best deal.
+If you’d rather do the legwork yourself, the National Association of Insurance Commissioners can point you to your state’s website, from which you can get a list of all the insurance companies operating in your area.

-2. Increase your deductible
+3. Increase your deductible

 If you are willing to pay a relatively large amount of the cost to cover damages before insurance kicks in, your insurance will cost less — possibly substantially less — month to month.